jsford/jsford.github.io/posts/0000-sort-points/sort-points.md

 * Use a good sorting algorithm like `pdqsort()`.
 * Consider using a fast comparison predicate instead of `atan2()`.

-The code for this experiment is available [here](/posts/0000-sort-points/code).
+All code for this experiment is available [here](/posts/0000-sort-points/code).